 That is compounded by the size of the orders.
 Imagine that the CPU is like a highway where the trucks rotate.
 Each truck is an order and internally they carry that information for which they will perform the operation.
 But Intel-powered trucks can be big or small.
 If I were going to do basic calculator work, the truck would be smaller so the extra trucks would equal the basic operation on the same road surface.
 But at ARM, all trucks stay the same, whatever they do.
 So it's not just that they have small orders, and that the space they use on their highways is huge.

 While 10 small trucks can perform 10 operations per 10 meters (1 meter per truck), ArM trucks occupy every 2.5 meters and in the same location can have four basic operational trucks.
 Intel, having more instructions has trucks larger than 2.5 meters, but the bigger the truck, the fewer times that operation is made.
-They are usually the most repetitive tasks (the most common ones) travel in small trucks to fit in one and be more than a one-time space
+They are usually the most repetitive tasks (the most common ones) travel in small trucks to fit in one and be more than a one-time space.
+Another difference.

 ARM processes several orders and the same length, while Intel processes multiple orders with different lengths.
 ARM is designed to use less power and Intel for greater power.